ProtoXCode/Atlas-Protocol/docs/logbook.md

 ---

+### 📅 2025-06-10 – STEP File Generation 🎉
+- 🚀 **Milestone unlocked:** First successful build and execution of my custom OpenCascade Python wrapper — *no Conda, no bloat*.
+- ✅ **Fully working:**
+  - `make_box()` – creates a basic 3D box shape
+  - `export_step()` – exports it cleanly as a `.step` file

+- 🔧 **Built using:**
+  - Pybind11
+  - CMake + Ninja
+  - vcpkg-managed OpenCascade
+  - Manually curated DLL runtime (Windows)

+- 🧠 **Why this matters:**
+  - Minimal, fast, and lean — designed for automation and intent-driven CAD, not GUI-heavy legacy tooling.
+  - The engine behind future Atlas Protocol CAD generation is now real — and it works.

+**🗂 Status:** Wrapper is real, box is built, STEP file exported.
+Next: More shapes, more power, and full Atlas integration.

+---

 ### 📅 2024-06-05 – GUI Refactor
 - Switched to Pyside6 since VTK didn't support Tkinter.
   - Loaded and rendered a STL file.